prakharmrsl/easypcceo.github.io/pages/game-hosts/gmod/gmod.md

 Using a physics gun allows you to manipulate objects in any way you desire.
 You can build vehicles, construct cities, or make almost anything you want.
 The only limit is your imagination.

 However, the sandbox mode is just the beginning for Garry’s Mod.
 There are numerous add-ons and different game modes available to play.

+Like most games, GMod is better played with friends - in this article, we're taking a look at GMod server hosting.

+Let's dive in!

 ## Private GMod Hosting Options
 <img class="img-right img-small lazyload" alt="Garry's Mod" data-src="/img/game-hosts/gmod/gmod.png">